 Chain-drive garage door openers offer the most bang for your buck -- but they're noisier than belt-driven garage door openers.
-For those looking for a powerful, full-featured chain-drive garage door opener, the Chamberlain PD752D (Est. $170) looks like a top choice.
-This is a heavy-duty, 3/4 horsepower opener that's both reliable and feature packed.
+For those looking for a full-featured chain-drive opener for a typical residential garage door, the Chamberlain PD612EV (Est. $155) looks like a top choice.
+This is a 1/2-horsepower opener that's both reliable and feature packed.
 Feedback for the PD612EV (and similar openers sold under different model numbers at different retailers, such as HomeDepot.com) is highly positive.
-For example, Amazon.com users grant it a solid 4.5 star rating following nearly 190 reviews, with the vast majority rating it at 5 stars.
-The complaints that are voiced vary, though indications are that you should double or perhaps triple check the carton before beginning installation to make sure all parts are present and accounted for.
+For example, Amazon.com users grant it a solid 4.5 star rating following more than 190 reviews.
+At HomeDepot.com, a similar garage door opener is sold as the Chamberlain HD420EV (Est. $145), and it earns a 4.2 star score following around 270 reviews.

-While chain-drive openers are usually panned for noise -- and the PD752D doesn't entirely escape such criticism -- many owners are surprised by its relatively quiet operation.
-That's especially welcome news in light of the fact that at 3/4 horsepower, this opener is powerful enough to open even heavy residential garage doors, including solid wood ones.
+While chain-drive openers are usually panned for noise -- and the PD612EV doesn't entirely escape such criticism -- many owners are surprised by its relatively quiet operation.
+The above comments notwithstanding, most owners give installation ease a thumbs-up, and especially praise value.

-The Chamberlain PD752D comes with a full line-up of features.
-This garage door opener has Chamberlain MyQ compatibility built-in, meaning you only need add the Chamberlain CIGBU MYQ Internet Gateway (Est. $45) to have control -- opening, closing, check door status -- via a smartphone or tablet app (both Apple and Android devices are supported, and the app is free).
-Other features include two multifunction car remote controls; a wall mounted control that includes a remote lock out to secure your garage door for times when you'll be away; and safety sensors that project an invisible beam that, if broken while the door is closing, will stop and reverse motion.
-The PD752D also uses a rolling security code that changes every time you use the remote for added protection against break-ins.
+The Chamberlain PD612EV comes with a full line-up of features.
+This garage door opener has Chamberlain MyQ compatibility built-in, meaning you only need add the Chamberlain CIGBU MYQ Internet Gateway (Est. $50) to have control -- opening, closing, checking door status -- via a smartphone or tablet app (both Apple and Android devices are supported, and the app is free).
+Other features include two multifunction car remote controls; a motion-sensing multifunction wall-mounted control; a keyless-entry exterior keypad; and safety sensors that project an invisible beam that, if broken while the door is closing, will stop and reverse motion.
+The PD612EV also uses a rolling security code that changes every time you use the remote for added protection against break-ins.
 There's no battery back-up, but a manual release allows the garage door to be opened or closed in the event of a power failure.
 Though the Home Depot exclusive Chamberlain HD420EV appears to be identical to the Chamberlain PD612EV, its warranty is a little less robust, covering the motor for only 10 years while the PD612EV comes with a lifetime motor warranty.
 Otherwise parts for both are covered for two years, while accessories are covered for one.

 One caveat with the above garage door openers is that models sold directly by Chamberlain are intended for do-it-yourselfers.
 If you are reasonably handy, owner feedback indicates that the job is doable, though perhaps not without a fair share of frustration along the way.
 If you have doubts about your ability to handle the task on your own, some retailers might be able to recommend an installer.

-Another alternative is to purchase the LiftMaster versions of the same products (Chamberlain manufactures Liftmaster garage door openers).
+Another alternative is to purchase LiftMaster versions of similar products (Chamberlain manufactures Liftmaster garage door openers).
 Though details and features may vary slightly, key specifications are identical, and so should be performance and overall satisfaction.
 Liftmaster openers are sold primarily through dealer-installers, one reason Good Housekeeping recommends them to those who'd rather have a professional installation.
-If that describes you, the LiftMaster 8587 is the same garage door opener as the Chamberlain PD752D, the LiftMaster 3255 mirrors the Chamberlain PD210D, and the LiftMaster 1355 is the equivalent of the Chamberlain G248730.
 Because these are garage door openers are intended for the installer market, reliable pricing is not available on line, but a list of dealers can be found on the LiftMaster site.